Oxalate Sensitivity: Everything You Need To Know

 Testing for Oxalate Sensitivity

 Currently, there is no readily available laboratory test for diagnosing oxalate sensitivity.
-The best diagnostic tool we have at the moment is the low oxalate diet.
+The best diagnostic tool we have is the low-oxalate diet.

 However, there are some caveats to using this method.

-- The symptoms may get worse before they get better when using the diet.
-This situation happens because when we stop the supply of oxalates, the body will begin the process getting rid of them.
-Just like when we detox heavy metals the body reacts as the toxins pass through the blood and out of the body.
+- When using the diet, the symptoms may get worse before they get better.
+This situation happens because when we stop the supply of oxalates, the body will begin the process of getting rid of them.
+Just like when we detox heavy metals, the body reacts as the toxins pass through the blood and out of the body.

 Treatment of Oxalate Sensitivity